 Similarly, you could probably find work at a summer camp, yoga retreat, casino or resort as a caretaker in the offseason.
 These jobs likely go to locals, so it might be helpful if you’re, say, from Hawaii.
 But it’s been known to happen for out-of-towners.
-There’s a great upbeat comedy film about the life of a caretaker and his family by Stanley Kubrick.

 4. Intergenerational Housing/Group Homes

 This option is the least mercenary of all.
-It will require an actual commitment to helping others who cannot take care of themselves, infirm due to their age, or from broken homes.
+It will require an actual commitment to helping others who cannot take care of themselves, are infirm due to their age, or come from broken homes.
 It likely attracts those that, for religious reasons or a sense of societal obligation, want to help out — not just those seeking a free bed.
 That said, as an employee of intergenerational housing or a group home, you’ll certainly have the opportunity to learn from the residents, and, yes, you’ll have a free room.

 This is not a choice to take lightly; it would likely be trying for those not totally committed to the cause.
-That said, for those who are committed, it’s likely an incredibly fulfilling working life.
+That said, for those who are committed, it’s likely an incredibly fulfilling work life.
 That’s better than you can say for an entry level job cold-calling people about their cable packages.

 5. Peace Corps

-Maybe you don’t want to live in this country at all, but you would like to export two of its greatest resources: iodine and literacy.
+Maybe you don’t want to live in this country at all but would like to export two of its greatest resources: iodine and literacy.
 Then the Peace Corps is for you, friend.
 All you need to do is be ready to give up everything you’ve ever known and loved for two years, including (probably) indoor plumbing, (maybe) the Internet, and (definitely) reasonably-sized insects and spiders.
-It’s certainly not a gig for the faint of heart — indeed, heart conditions will preclude your ability to serve in the Peace Corps, along with a long list of other ailments.
+It’s certainly not a gig for the faint of heart — indeed, heart conditions will preclude your ability to serve in the Peace Corps, along with a list of other ailments.

 You’ll come back a better person.
-Representing our nation’s interests in the Third World in a fashion that involves neither guns nor hamburgers is incredibly rare in the 21st century, so relish that experience.
+Representing our nation’s interests in the Third World in a fashion that involves neither guns nor hamburgers are incredibly rare in the 21st century, so relish that experience.
 You’ll see a completely different mode of living, and you’ll have your living and housing expenses covered by Uncle Sam — in all likelihood monthly rent on a small house in rural Burkina Faso is quite cheap, if not practically free.
 After your 27 months of service are up, you’ll get a bonus stipend of $7,425 (pre-tax!) for getting transitioned back to the States.
-That would be a paltry sum for more than two years of service to your neighborhood Ralph’s or whatever, but it’ll help you pay rent for maybe a couple months when you move back home.
+That would be a paltry sum for more than two years of service to your neighborhood Ralph’s or whatever, but it’ll help you pay rent for a few months when you move back home.